gruntwork-io/docs/docs/2.0/docs/library/architecture/opentofu-terraform-compatibility.md

 ## What if I want to use a version of Terraform above v1.5.7?

 Gruntwork advises all customers to adopt [OpenTofu](https://opentofu.org/) as a "drop-in" replacement for HashiCorp Terraform.
-We will prioritize development of OpenTofu releases, test for compatibility, and provide full support for any issues related to our modules and OpenTofu.
+We will prioritize development with OpenTofu releases, test for compatibility, and provide full support for any issues related to our modules and OpenTofu.

 ## As a user of the Gruntwork IaC Library, do I need to make changes?